klaytn/kips/KIPs/kip-interface_query_standard.md

 }
 ```

-With three or more supported interfaces (including KIP-X itself as a required supported interface), the mapping approach (in every case) costs less gas than the pure approach (at worst case).
+With three or more supported interfaces (including KIP-13 itself as a required supported interface), the mapping approach (in every case) costs less gas than the pure approach (at worst case).

 ## References
 - https://eips.ethereum.org/EIPS/eip-165